hanyang-chen/hanyang-chen.github.io/index.md

 I am a third-year Master's student in the School of Computer Science and Technology at Beijing Jiaotong University (BJTU), supervised by Prof. [Shengnan Guo](https://faculty.bjtu.edu.cn/9685/), and co-advised by Prof. [Huaiyu Wan](https://faculty.bjtu.edu.cn/8793/).
 I received my Bachelor's degree in Computer Science and Technology from Beijing Jiaotong University in 2023.

-<font color="red">I am actively looking for a Ph.D. position in reinforcement learning or data mining starting in Fall 2026, appreciate any opportunities!</font>
+<font color="red">I am actively looking for a Ph.D. position in reinforcement learning, large language models or embodied AI starting in Fall 2026, appreciate any opportunities!</font>

 ## Research Interests